Watch: Sheikh Hamdan leads sea of runners as paragliders kick off Dubai Run 2024

 KT Photos: Shihab

-Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, Deputy Prime Minister and Minister of Defence of the UAE, and Chairman of the Executive Council of Dubai took centre stage on Sunday, November 24, as he led thousands of runners in the highly anticipated Dubai Run along the iconic Sheikh Zayed Road.
+The Crown Prince of Dubai took centre stage on Sunday, November 24, as he led thousands of runners in the highly anticipated Dubai Run along the iconic Sheikh Zayed Road.

 The run kicked off just after 6.30am, with a fleet of police vehicles, including a futuristic cyber Tesla truck, leading the way to ensure the safety of all participants.
 As the runners set off, they were greeted by the striking sight of paragliders soaring above, adding a burst of colour to the early morning sky.
 A team of police officers mounted on horseback, along with other security personnel, helped clear the roads and maintain a smooth flow of the event.